 Chemicals & Contaminants in Water

 While it sounds like we have the right legislation, agencies, and testing in place, it actually isn’t enough.
-There are hundreds of chemicals on the market that have never been assessed for human health effects.
+There are hundreds of chemicals on the market that the government has never assessed for human health effects.
 Those types of studies take years and a lot of money.
-Public utilities typically test only for the contaminants they are required to.
+Public utilities typically test only for the contaminants that the law requires.
 Why isn’t the EPA or the government doing more?
 Elizabeth Royte explained:

 Monitoring Our Water